binsec/binsec.github.io/nutshells/tosem-23.md

 }
 ```

+<strong>Fuzzing such a transformed program</strong> with a fuzzer guided by branch coverage is equivalent to fuzzing the original program, but with the fuzzer also <strong>saving as seeds inputs covering the fine-grained objectives</strong>.
+In addition, all the analyses helping the fuzzer to cover low-probability branches will also serve to <strong>help cover low-probability fine-grained objectives</strong>.

-The new `if (current_temp>=50 != current_temp>50)` branch explicitly forces the fuzzer to maintain and mutate an input where `current_temp` equals `50` as soon as it generates one (these mutations will mostly affect the values in `data`).
-This will increase the chance for the fuzzer to trigger a crash revealing the bug, making bug detection faster in average.
+In our example, the then branch of the new `if (current_temp>=50 != current_temp>50)` statement explicitly forces the fuzzer to discover and maintain as seed an input where `current_temp` equals `50`.
+This seed should increase the chance for the fuzzer to trigger a crash revealing the bug, which would make bug detection faster in average.

+TODO : parler des autres cas où l'instru peut être utile

 ## Experiments and results

-TODO

-## Contributions

 TODO